Cultural imperialism

 A jaguar hunter and his son, natives of the Chaco Boreal.
 The father continues to wear the traditional clothing of his region while the son has already adopted Western clothing.

-Cultural imperialism (also cultural colonialism) comprises the cultural dimensions of imperialism.
-The word "imperialism" describes practices in which a country engages culture (language, tradition, ritual, politics, economics) to create and maintain unequal social and economic relationships among social groups.
-Cultural imperialism often uses wealth, media power and violence to implement the system of cultural hegemony that legitimizes imperialism.
+Cultural imperialism (also cultural colonialism) is the imposition by a dominant group of its own culture onto another community.
+As a mode of imperialism, it uses cultural practices to enforce a way of life, systematically attempting to transform or erase aspects of the subordinate culture.
+Cultural imperialism endeavours to create and maintain unequal social and economic relationships among social groups.
+Imperialists may use wealth, media power, and violence to establish cultural hegemony.
 Cultural imperialism may take various forms, such as an attitude, a formal policy, or military action—insofar as each of these reinforces the empire's cultural hegemony.
 Research on the topic occurs in scholarly disciplines, and is especially prevalent in communication and media studies, education, foreign policy, history, international relations, linguistics, literature, post-colonialism, science, sociology, social theory, environmentalism, and sports.

 Cultural imperialism may be distinguished from the natural process of cultural diffusion.
 The spread of culture around the world is referred to as cultural globalization.